InteractiveComputerGraphics/PositionBasedDynamics/README.md

 ## News

+* We added a Python interface: [pyPBD](https://pypi.org/project/pyPBD/)
 * Our new [paper](https://animation.rwth-aachen.de/publication/0557/) about a Direct Position-Based Solver for Stiff Rods uses the PositionBasedDynamics library.
 You can watch the video  [here](https://www.youtube.com/watch?v=EFH9xt4omls).
 * PBD now has a collision detection based on cubic signed distance fields
 * SPlisHSPlasH is our new open-source fluid simulator which uses the PositionBasedDynamics library to handle rigid-fluid coupling.
 It can be downloaded here:
 [https://github.com/InteractiveComputerGraphics/SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH)
 * Our new [paper](http://interactive-graphics.de/index.php/research/98-hierarchical-hp-adaptive-signed-distance-fields) about adaptive signed distance fields uses the PositionBasedDynamics library.
 You can watch the video  [here](https://www.youtube.com/watch?v=x_Iq2yM4FcA).

+## Forum

+On our [GitHub discussions](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics/discussions) page you can ask questions, discuss about simulation topics, and share ideas.

 ## Build Instructions